 Let me write out who the landowner is: God the Father.

 Who is the foreman?
 He could be just a character in the story, or he could be the Son of God, or he could be another messenger carrying out the Father’s will.

 It would be an overreach to say the vineyard is Israel (see Matt.
 22:1-14; 23:12; Luke 14:11), because something deeper is going on.
 Matthew will cover the Israel theme later.
 However, the pericope may have circulated as a story about Jews v.
 Gentiles or pagans.
-When pagans get saved, they have as much salvation and grace as Jews do—God is extra-generous and extra-generous and extra-merciful with people who had gone astray.
+When pagans get saved, they have as much salvation and grace and eternal life as Jews do—God is extra-generous and extra-generous and extra-merciful with people who had gone astray.

 The workers are characters in the story who are there to prove a bigger point.
 They do not show that we have to work to earn God’s favor.
 Just the opposite.
 We do not have to work to earn it.

 One millennial pastor said that on the next work day, he would show up at the eleventh hour to get a denarius!
-Clever and humorous, but not quite getting to the point because the reason that some workers came at the eleventh hour is that they may have been working in their own small fields (the cultural and economic context teaches us this).
+Clever and humorous, but not quite getting the point because the reason that some workers came at the eleventh hour is that they may have been working in their own small fields (the cultural and economic context teaches us this).
 Now they needed more employment.
 These late workers were not necessarily lazy.
 Just the opposite.
 They worked hard.
 Alternatively, they may have been undesirable types who are victims of bodily deficiencies or other uncleanness.
 They may not have been “last” in a temporal sense only, but last in a social sense.